cgiffard/Captionator/README.markdown

 **Simple closed-captioning polyfill for HTML5.
 Just 5KB when gzipped!**

-**Implements WHATWG TimedTextTrack Specification!
+**Implements WHATWG TimedTextTrack Specification, and supports WebVTT, (as well as WebVTT v2 proposed features) SRT, SBV, SUB...
+LRC and TTML/DFXP coming soon!
 Works in Firefox 3.5+, IE9, Safari 4+, Chrome, Opera 11... basically any browser which supports HTML5 Video!**

 **This is the `CaptionCrunch` build - a bleeding edge development branch with all the fruit - but which might not always work.
 Be warned!
 More info further down the page.**